-The Psalms are some of the earliest songs of the church, and they were some of the only songs permitted in church for much of the existence of the church, but for as long as the psalms have been sung—- since before even Christ—- not many people today speak about the psalm-singing tradition of our heritage, and I think that’s a loss.
+The Psalms are some of the earliest songs of the church, and they were some of the only songs permitted in church for much of the existence of the church, but not many people today speak about the psalm-singing tradition of our heritage, and I think that’s a loss.

 The modern tradition of hymns didn’t go mainstream in churches until the Great Awakening in 17th-century England.
 Some Christian traditions did sing hymns before this: the Lutherans began writing and singing hymns during the Reformation, and the Moravians sang hymns from before the Thirty Years’ War, but hymns were not mainstream for a long time, because non-scriptural texts were considered inappropriate by much of the Christian church– who were these people writing hymns, who thought their human words could stand in worship next to the divine scriptures?
 Sermons were acceptable in worship because in them the Holy Spirit was speaking to the church through the minister/pastor, but hymn texts weren’t considered inspired by the Holy Spirit, rather, they were rejected as tempting the people to worship the human instead of the divine.
 (There is, of course, a considerable amount of nuance with this issue, having to do with the church’s changing theology about human creativity over the centuries, the church’s evolving relationship with music and the arts, and its struggles to justify the theology of God the one and only Creator, with the presence of creative people created by God.
 If you’re interested in the subject, look up Jeremy Begbie; he’s written several great books about theology and music/the arts, and it’s a very good place to start.)